- Hot2Cold Vents

 The goal of this research project is to learn how microbial communities and geological conditions change when a vent transitions from active to inactive.
 Understanding these processes will add to our knowledge of hydrothermal vents and the biology and chemistry of the deep ocean.

-We’re blogging here and sharing the expedition on Twitter and Instagram.
+We’re blogging and sharing the expedition on Twitter and Instagram.
 Find us by searching for #hot2coldvents.

 Expedition scientists are available to video chat with classrooms and student organizations.
 Please fill out this short form to arrange for a scientist to talk to your students.

-Instagram takeover — April 7-9.
-See our expedition in action on the American Geophysical Union (AGU) account.
+Instagram takeovers — December 24–26 and December 30–31.
+See our expedition in action over the holidays on the American Geophysical Union (AGU) account.

 Educational Resources — Dive and Discover has hydrothermal vent diagrams, interviews with scientists, classroom activities, and more.
 Check out these kid’s activities created by WHOI for Alvin’s 50th birthday in 2014.

-In partnership with the SEAD Gallery in Bryan, Texas, we’re hosting a free, one-day professional development workshop for Texas middle school teachers and informal science educators interested in increasing their ocean science knowledge and collaborating with scientists.
+In partnership with the SEAD Gallery in Bryan, Texas, we’ll host a free, one-day professional development workshop for Texas middle school teachers and informal science educators interested in increasing their ocean science knowledge and collaborating with scientists.

 Teachers will learn about hydrothermal vent sulfides and the microscopic life that inhabit them, and how to perform inquiry-based experiments on these topics.
 Each participant will also receive the equipment needed to replicate these in the classroom.